proveskit/Documentation/docs/assembly_guide/ch_1_eps.md

 # Chapter 1: Battery Board Preintegration
 In this chapter, the user will learn the proper steps to assemble an Electrical Power System (EPS) board.
 The steps can be followed again to create an optional ballast to add weight to the satellite, or while not recommended, additional power to the satellite
-Before continuing, it is important to note that gloves should worn when soldering and it should be done in a well-ventilated area to avoid the harmful fumes with<span style="color:red">*red*</span>.
+<span style="color:red">*Before continuing, it is important to note that gloves should worn when soldering and it should be done in a well-ventilated area to avoid the harmful fumes.*</span>

 ## Soldering the Relay